 When you register for an examination through the system, you will receive a confirmation of your registration.
 It is not possible to sign up for an examination via your cell phone.
 You must sign up through the web, where you will also get a confirmation.

 If you receive no confirmation, please contact your department promptly.
 On Wednesday the week prior to the examination, you will receive an email stating in what room the examination will take place.

 The university tests a new anonymous examination system.
 Anonymous examination means the students receive a number or a code to enter on their exam instead of their name and personal number as before.
 Only certain students and examinations are included in this round of tests.

 Degree project template

 The template for Bachelor's and Master's theses is the Essay template and is available in the computers in all computer rooms and at UB.
 If you use your own computer, you can find the template here:

 All essays and theses by students at Linnaeus University should be published in DiVA.

 Do you need to contact the university?

 Problems regarding your studies?
-Please, do not hestitate to contact your faculty.
+Please, do not hesitate to contact your faculty.